 - New government fees and regulations will give homeowners a huge financial incentive to convert rental properties into more profitable uses like short-term vacation rentals – increasing the cost of existing housing and making it even harder for renters to find an affordable place to live.

 First Guardian Group is pleased to provide solutions to rental property owners who are growing tired of the increased hassles and costs associated with owning California properties.
-Fortunately there are many attractive locations across the US that remain landlord friendly while providing affordable housing options for their residents.
-Properties structured as a Delaware Statutory Trust (DST) offered by First Guardian Group can provide stable, hassle free net income ranging from to 5% to 7% plus appreciation.
+Fortunately, there are many attractive locations across the US that remain landlord-friendly while providing affordable housing options for their residents.
+Properties structured as a Delaware Statutory Trust (DST) offered by First Guardian Group can provide stable, hassle-free net income ranging from 5% to 7% plus appreciation.